YoavKatz99/CEMS/README.md

 4. **Interact with the System:**
    - Use the client application to perform actions such as creating tests, performing tests, checking tests, and recording grades.
-   - Look at instructions.docx, it'll guide you thourgh all actions.
+   - Look at instructions.pdf, it'll guide you thourgh all actions.

 ## Documentation